Motteo1/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 5. Prints numbers 0 to 99
 6. Prints all possible different combinations of two digits
 7. Function that checks for lowercase character
+8. Function that prints a string in uppercase  followed by a new line